-A deep neural network (pix2pix generative adversarial network) making predictions on live webcam input, trying to make sense of what it sees.
-It sees only what it knows.
-(Source code and model for v1 on github.
-P.S. not ‘style transfer’!)
+A pre-trained deep neural network making predictions on live webcam input, trying to make sense of what it sees, in context of what it’s seen before.

-… trained on images from the Hubble telescope:
+… pre-trained on images from the Hubble telescope:

-The process of ‘learning’ visualised.
-A deep neural network (Deep Convolutional Generative Adversarial Network – DCGAN) ‘Learning To See’.
-Each frame is the result of the network ‘learning’, and then ‘dreaming’ – re-imagining, re-evaluating, and reconstructing everything that it knows.
+A deep neural network ‘Learning To See’.
+Each frame is the result of the network ‘learning’ one single iteration, and then re-evaluating, re-imagining and reconstructing what it knows.

 … training on images from NASA’s Astronomy Pic Of The Day:

 … training on images scraped from the web of Donald Trump, Theresa May, Nigel Farage, Marine Le Pen, Recep Tayyip Erdogan:

 (P.S. this is what happens when you have a dirty dataset).